reddit/baseplate.py/docs/baseplate/core.rst

 When a request is made which routes to the ``do_something`` handler, a :py:class:`~baseplate.core.RootSpan` is automatically created.
-If the incoming request has trace headers, the root span will be identical to the child span in the upstream service.
+If the incoming request has trace headers, we construct the root span to be identical to the child span in the upstream service.
 When we call ``request.some_redis_client.ping()`` in the handler, Baseplate will create a child :py:class:`~baseplate.core.Span` object to represent the time taken talking to redis.

 The creation of the root and child spans will trigger updates on all the :py:class:`~baseplate.core.RootSpanObserver` and